Callisto as a Service Database Permissions

-USE Master CREATE login [domain\groupname] FROM WINDOWS USE CM_DB1 CREATE USER [domain\groupname] ALTER ROLE db_datareader ADD MEMBER [domain\groupname]for example:
+USE MASTER CREATE login [domain\groupname] FROM WINDOWS USE CM_DB1; CREATE user [domain\groupname]; CREATE ROLE db_executor GRANT EXECUTE TO db_executor ALTER ROLE db_executor ADD MEMBER [domain\groupname] ALTER ROLE db_datareader; ADD MEMBER [domain\groupname]

 USE MASTER; CREATE login [PERIJOVE\sg-CallistoAcces] FROM WINDOWS; USE CM_DB1; CREATE user [PERIJOVE\sg-CallistoAcces]; CREATE ROLE db_executor; GRANT EXECUTE TO db_executor; ALTER ROLE db_executor; ADD MEMBER [PERIJOVE\sg-CallistoAcces]; ALTER ROLE db_datareader; ADD MEMBER [PERIJOVE\sg-CallistoAcces];